Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Analysis of Individual Traffic Shapers

-Since the standard 802.1Q~\cite{802.1Q} now supports multiple number of AVB classes, we extend the previous analysis work of supporting two classes~\cite{Azua14} and three classes~\cite{ZhaoLin18} to arbitrary number of AVB classes.
-The extension proof of credit bounds for arbitrary number of AVB classes can be found in our previous work~\cite{Zhao20}.
-Although \cite{Zhao20} is the NC-based performance analysis for combined TAS and CBS, and TT transmission delays AVB traffic, AVB credits will not be affected by TT traffic if credit frozen during TT window and the protection interval (``guard band'' (GB)), which is one of the cases discussed in \cite{Zhao20}.
+Since the standard 802.1Q~\cite{802.1Q} now supports a multiple number of AVB classes, we extend the previous analysis work of supporting two classes~\cite{Azua14} and three classes~\cite{ZhaoLin18} to an arbitrary number of AVB classes, as summarized in Sect.~\ref{sec:WCD_CBS}.
+The extension proof of credit bounds for an arbitrary number of AVB classes can be found in our previous work~\cite{Zhao20}.
+Although \cite{Zhao20} is the NC-based performance analysis for combined TAS and CBS, and TT transmission delays AVB traffic, AVB credits will not be affected by TT traffic if credit is frozen during the TT window and the protection interval (``guard band'' (GB)), which is one of the cases discussed in \cite{Zhao20}.

-\subsubsection{Performance Analysis -- CBS}
+\subsubsection{Performance Analysis -- CBS~\cite{Azua14}}

 \textbf{\underline{Service Curve $\beta^{\CBS}_{Q_i}(t)$ - CBS}.} The service for AVB traffic in the individual CBS architecture depends only on the credit state controlled by CBS.
-Different from SP traffic, AVB traffic with low priority can obtain the service even if the queues of AVB traffic of higher priority are not empty.
+As opposed SP traffic, AVB traffic with low priority can obtain the service even if the queues of AVB traffic of higher priority are not empty.
 This is because the AVB traffic cannot transmit if the CBS credit of its corresponding class is negative.
-The guaranteed service for multiple numbers of AVB classes $M_i$ ($i\in[1,n_{\CBS}]$),
+The guaranteed service for multiple numbers of AVB classes $M_i$ ($i\in[1,n_{\CBS}]$)~\cite{Azua14},

 where $c_{i}^{\max}$ is the credit upper bound for AVB Class $M_i$,

 where $l^{\max}_{>i}=\max_{j>i}\{l^{\max}_{Q_{j}}, l^{\max}_{Q_{\BE}}\}$ is the maximum frame size in the traffic with the priority lower than priority $M_i$, and $c_{i}^{\min}$ is the lower bound of the credit of AVB Class $M_i$,